AmanVatsSharma/srijankimahal-website/src/content/blog/ayodhya-ram-mandir-complete-visitor-guide.md

 ### Historical Significance

 Ram Mandir is the birthplace of Lord Rama, the seventh avatar of Lord Vishnu.
-The temple holds immense spiritual and cultural significance for millions of devotees worldwide.
+The temple holds immense cultural and religious significance for millions of visitors worldwide.

 ### Temple Location